Home Marriage Page 18

 If either party fails to provide the clerk with required proof for the copy of marriage license in NE, the person shall be deemed as incompetent and the clerk cannot issue the license.
 If a clerk issues a copy of marriage license in Nebraska within sufficient proof, they can face serious fines and penalties.

-Unraveling the Ties: A Guide to Annulment of Marriage in Kentucky
+Nullifying the Union: A Comprehensive Guide to Annulment of Marriage in Nebraska

 1. Fraud or Misrepresentation:

-– One of the grounds for annulment in Kentucky is fraud or misrepresentation.
-If one party can prove that the marriage was based on deceit or false information that goes to the core of the marriage, an annulment may be pursued.
+– One of the grounds for annulment in Nebraska is fraud or misrepresentation.
+If one party can demonstrate that the marriage was based on deceit or false information that goes to the core of the marriage, it may be considered void.

 2. Bigamy: